Skip to main content

 Navigate to Alerts Page

-Click Alerts in the Debug section of the left sidebar to view your alerts.
+Click Alerts in the sidebar to view your alerts.

 2